Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/02_ConfigureWarehouses.md

 ## Edit a warehouse

-Once you have created a warehouse, you can edit it.
+Once you have created a warehouse, you can edit it, for instance if you want to assign a warehouse to a different warehouse group.
+Bear in mind, though, that you cannot edit the warehouse ID if stock has already been allocated.

+[comment]: <> (Stimmt das so?)

 #### Prerequisites